Privacy Model

 Without sync, restoring from a backup will only include the circles present at the time the backup was created.

-Backups and Recovery
+Recovery

+- Identity backup.
+An encrypted backup file you export and store yourself.
 Backups include your identity and a snapshot of your circles at the time of export.

 - Backups store your identity.